wel055/Investigation-on-the-Relationship-Between-Cooking-Time-and-Rating-of-Recipes/README.md

 Since the **p-value** that we found **(0.000)** is less than the significance level of 0.05, we **reject the null hypothesis**.
 People do not rate all the recipes on the same scale, and they tend to rate recipes with > 50 minutes preparation time lower.
 One plausible explanation is people might be less preferable for recipes that are tedious and take long to prepare.

 ## Problem Identification
-The prediction problem here is to predict the rating of recipes using a RandomForest classifier for multiclass classification, which is well-suited for handling ordinal classifications.
+The prediction problem here is to predict the rating of recipes using a RandomForrest classifier for multiclass classification, which is well-suited for handling ordinal classifications.
 The response variable is 'rating'.
 People often choose recipes based on ratings, as they offer a straightforward method for assessing quality, predict rating can help identify which recipe is better.
 The metric used is accuracy because it treats all errors equally.
 In this study, both false positives and false negatives have an equal impact on the prediction accuracy, as giving a good rating to a recipe or a bad rating does not pose any significant impact on individuals when choosing recipes.
 Features used include the number of ingredients and the number of steps, which are quantitative values available before recipe preparation.
 Recipes with more ingredients might contribute to better taste, while fewer steps indicate ease of preparation.
 Both factors are likely to contribute to higher ratings, as they save time and enhance the cooking experience.